qlAD/qlad.github.io/content/tools/_index.en.md

 sharingLinks: false
 showZenMode: false
 aliases:
-    - /en/douban
-    - /en/movies
-    - /en/film
+- /tool
-    - /en/movie
+- /gongju
 ---

-> Here is my [NeoDB](https://neodb.social/users/qlAD/) book, movie, and music tag record.
-Every book, movie, and music is a short escape that takes us into different time, space, culture, and emotions.
+> The rapid development of science and technology is reshaping our lifestyle, and tools are the tools that drive this change.
+Welcome to my toolbox, where the power to change the world is gathered!